-The ultimate aim of the work undertaken by teaching schools is to have a positive and sustainable impact on the lives and opportunities of all children and young people by raising standards of teaching and improving learning outcomes.
+The ultimate aim of the work undertaken by our learning partnership is to have a positive and sustainable impact on the lives and opportunities of all children and young people by raising standards of teaching and improving learning outcomes.

-St. Anthony's Teaching School is one of only eight teaching schools within Leeds.
-Besides the work we do as an individual teaching school, St. Anthony's works within an alliance - a group of schools and strategic partners that are supported by the leadership of a teaching school.
-Working together means a stronger team of professionals and a wider range of knowledge, skills and experience which can be deployed across the 'Big Six' strands of work undertaken by each teaching school.
+Besides the work we do as a learning partnership, St. Anthony's works within an alliance - a group of schools and strategic partners that are supported by the leadership of the learning partnership.
+Working together means a stronger team of professionals and a wider range of knowledge, skills, and experience which can be deployed across the 'Big Six' strands of work undertaken by each teaching school.

 Our NLEs begin the school to school process, commissioning contracts and brokering support.
 Here are the main NLEs working currently with our TSA: